anandology/python-practice-book/source/1-getting-started.rst

 .. problem:: Write a function to count the number of zeros in a number.
 Use it to count number of zeros in `2 ** 100` and `5 ** 100`.

-.. problem:: Write a function 'strcmp` to compare two strings, ignoring the case.
+.. problem:: Write a function `strcmp` to compare two strings, ignoring the case.

 .. code-block:: python